-These are not your neat 'n' tidy, delicately-crisp chocolate chip cookies.
+These vegan and gluten-free almond butter oatmeal chocolate chip cookies bars are not your neat 'n' tidy, delicately-crisp chocolate chip cookies.
 Oh no, they are not.

 These are your gooey, chocolatey, messy, eat 'em up almond butter oatmeal chocolate chip cookie bars.
 They've got the crowd appeal, texture, and taste of a wildly decadent cookie bar, yet they're packin' fiber and whole grains like nobody's business.
 They're also free of refined sugar, gluten, and oil.
 And they've got chocolate chips tucked away in just about every nook and cranny.